rcazzara/seldovia/_people/Raby_Frank_J.md

 birth_date: 1894-07-27
 birth_location: Arnprior, Ontario, Canada
 death_date: 1984-01-04
-death_location: Seldovia, AK
+death_location: Seldovia, Alaska
+cemetery: Seldovia City Cemetery
 cemetery_plot: 95
 source_file: Cemetery Directory
 ---
-**Francis John "Frank" Raby,** the next youngest of nine children, was born in Arnprior, Ontario Canada on July 27, 1894 to Frank and Lavenia Hill Raby.
+**Francis John Raby, "Frank"** the next youngest of nine children, was born in Arnprior, Ontario Canada on July 27, 1894 to Frank and Lavenia Hill Raby.
 He registered for the draft in WWI in Canada, but in July 1914, at the age of 19 he entered the US at Sault Ste Marie, Michigan.
 He